 If you decide to give up your Newf we will do our best to find it an excellent forever home - our applicants are screened thoroughly and we currently have several applications on file of families waiting for the right Newf to come along.
 You can reach us by email if you have questions or download & complete the Relinquish Form from the Forms section and to begin the process.

 What is your adoption process?

-The goal of our foster/adopt program is to match dogs up to their best fit family, to ensure that they lead a long, happy life in their perfect forever home.
+The goal of our foster/adopt program is to match dogs up to their best-fit family, to ensure that they lead a long, happy life in their perfect forever home.
 Rescued dogs have typically already been bounced around prior to making their way into our care, and our priority is to find them a family who will love them for the rest of their lives.
-To achieve this, we screen our adopters thoroughly, and assess a variety of variables before making a decision about whether a particular dog is the right fit for that family.
+To achieve this, we screen our adopters thoroughly and assess a variety of variables before making a decision about whether a particular dog is a right fit for that family.

-Our adoption process begins with submission of an adoption application (link to the right).
+Our adoption process begins with the submission of an adoption application found in our forms section.
 This is the first contact potential adopters have with us and gives us a basic overview of the type of home that would be provided.
 Please be patient, we have a lot of emails each day and it may take a while for us to get back to you!

-Families are placed onto our waiting list after receipt of their application -- we operate on a "best match" philosophy, so applications are not prioritized by date they arrived.
+Families are placed on our waiting list after receipt of their application -- we operate on a "best match" philosophy, so applications are not prioritized by the date they arrived.
 When a potential match comes along, we will contact you for a phone interview.